openSUSE/news-o-o/_posts/2013-07-21-opensuse-conference-2013-2nd-day.markdown

 The openSUSE release, the product we send out, is stable with a nice, 8 month cycle and 18 months of maintenance and offers a lot of choice.
 But for some, 18 months is not enough and all the choice can be confusing and create problems in itself.

 **Suggestions**
 Based on SUSE's own experiences and the feedback from the community there are a few suggestions Ralf shared.
 About Factory, Ralf suggested increasing the amount of automated testing and be "more picky" about what goes into the distribution.
 He also pledged further investment from SUSE and suggested that we should talk about improving our integration process itself as well.
 About our release we should work at the balance we have between the scope, quality and life cycle of our distribution.
 Perhaps by focusing on a more restricted set of packages we could increase our life cycle to improve quality.
 Last but not least, he stressed the importance of transparent governance and an open ecosystem.
-He made very clear that SUSE does _not_ commercialize openSUSE but he is perfectly happy if other partners, be it commercial or not, come in and try to generate a revenue stream, building on openSUSE and contributing to it.Â The presentation video is online [here](http://youtu.be/fdroo2JZano).
+He made very clear that SUSE does _not_ commercialize openSUSE but he is perfectly happy if other partners, be it commercial or not, come in and try to generate a revenue stream, building on openSUSE and contributing to it.
+The presentation video is online [here](http://youtu.be/fdroo2JZano).

 [![Project Meeting at #osc13](//news.opensuse.org/wp-content/uploads/2013/07/DSC_0331.jpg)](//news.opensuse.org/wp-content/uploads/2013/07/DSC_0331.jpg)